 Achieving scalability in clinical research with EmbracePlus

-EmbracePlus will be released later this year and, in combination with the Mate App and the Research Portal, will be offering the world’s most mobile, flexible, and accurate clinical platform in Neurology research.
+EmbracePlus will be released later this year and, will be offering the world’s most mobile, flexible, and accurate clinical platform in Neurology research.
 It has been designed and developed to suit even the most advanced type of research needs, incorporating the best of Empatica’s existing research solutions and our consumer-focused, FDA-cleared monitor, the Embrace2.

 Although EmbracePlus for Research will offer clinical investigators around the world multiple benefits, we would like to focus on scalability as the specific subject of this post.

 In today's economy, the globalization of clinical research provides great opportunities for significantly improving the efficiency of the drug development process, with faster timelines and increased patient populations.
 Global trials, however, pose daunting challenges to many other major aspects of clinical trials, including but not limited to, design, analysis, ethics, law, and regulation [1-2].